 A lot of Germans speak English but some of them won’t use it if you ask them something, simply because they take pride in using their own language in their country.
 So, it’s probably a good idea to learn a few common German phrases.
 There could be people from all over the world speaking different languages in other regions, but in Germany, they only speak German.

 Shop signs and road signs will all be in German.
 You’ll need to familiarize yourself with them.
 Think of it as a great opportunity to start learning a new language.
 Basic words that are commonly used can go a long way and the locals will appreciate you for trying.
-You can start learning on Babbel and get 15% off on your order.

 What about tipping?